Major Afghan-Nigerian heroin cartel busted

 Two Nigerians, part of the Afghan-Nigerian drug cartel, were apprehended from Vasant Kunj and Uttam Nagar areas.

-Over 8 kg heroin estimated to be worth Rs 30 crore in the international market has been seized from them, he said.
+Over 8 kg of heroin estimated to be worth Rs 30 crore in the international market has been seized from them, he said.

-"This successful operation is a result of increased focus of NCB on international drug networks especially Afghan heroin supply network who are working in collaboration with Nigerian drug traffickers.
+"This successful operation is a result of increased focus of NCB on international drug networks especially Afghan heroin supply network who are working in collaboration with Nigerian drug traffickers."

 "It has been noticed that heroin, originating mostly from Afghanistan is smuggled to other parts of the world by various modes of concealment in baggage, various items and as in this case swallowed by drug mules," NCB Deputy Director General (Northern Range) S K Jha said.